 Audio Guide – A free audio guide is included as part of your ticket.
 Instead of waiting in line for a headset, download the free app before you go.
 The app has all of the audio guides and maps so you can avoid waiting in another line and using their shared equipment.

 Photography – The palace does not allow you to use selfie sticks when you’re inside.
 With the large crowds, they’re very serious about this.
 Don’t be an obnoxious tourist and try to use one anyway.

-Paying For Things – When traveling abroad, you’ll always want to use a credit card that doesn’t charge foreign transaction fees.
+Paying For Things – When traveling abroad, you’ll always want to use a credit card that doesn’t charge foreign transaction fees and has free travel insurance.
 This is also important when purchasing your attraction tickets before you leave.
 Those fees can really add up!
-The travel credit card I recommend most often is the Chase Sapphire Preferred card.
-Plus, new cardmembers can get 60,000 bonus points after spending just $4,000 within the first 3 months of opening their account.
-These points are worth a minimum of $750 in free travel.
+The travel credit card I recommend most often is the card_name.

 You can’t go all the way to Paris and not visit the Palace of Versailles.
 The grandeur and luxury you’ll experience there will completely blow your mind!
 Go slow and take your time touring the palace and gardens.
 Hopefully these tips will help make your visit even more enjoyable.
 Did we miss anything that you would recommend?
 Leave us a comment below and let us know if there’s something else you discovered that will make the trip better.